dunkelhaus/Scrabble/README.md

 # Scrabble
 A text-based game implementation of Scrabble

+  An assignment from the edX MIT 6.00x course